LifeAutomata/automata-core/README.md

 And a location object or array that contains one or more geometries in [GeoJSON](http://geojson.org/) format.

-It may also have the object value `device_defined` which may contain device specific states.
+It may also have the object value `custom` which may contain thing specific states.